alextreseder/EDMcentrifuge/README.md

 **Centrifuges are Dangerous**

 The centrifuge bowl is highly robust and its inside a keg which is also highly robust.
-Nonetheless, it is your responsibiltiy to take the necessary procautions when working with a high inertia flywheel.
+Nonetheless, it is your responsibiltiy to take the necessary precautions when working with a high inertia flywheel.
 The kinetic energy of this centrifuge is about 2.8 kJ which is on par with a rifle cartridge.

 **Metric / Imperial**